-Villa Italian Kitchen is a New York-style pizza and pasta chain you’ll spot in mall food courts, airports, casinos, and stadiums across the United States.
-The menu leans heavily on Italian-American classics — hand-tossed pizza, baked pasta, and stuffed strombolis — which means there are more vegetarian options than you might expect at a quick-service spot.
-This updated 2026 guide walks through what’s vegetarian at Villa Italian Kitchen, what’s safe for vegans, and how to customize an order so it works for you.
+Looking for Villa Italian Kitchen vegetarian options?
+Here’s the full list.
+Villa Italian Kitchen is a New York-style pizza and pasta chain.
+You’ll find it in mall food courts, airports, casinos, and stadiums across the United States.
+The menu leans on Italian-American classics.
+Think hand-tossed pizza, baked pasta, garlic rolls, and stuffed strombolis.
+So there are more vegetarian options here than you might expect at a quick-service spot.
+This updated 2026 guide covers what’s vegetarian at Villa Italian Kitchen.
+It also shows what’s safe for vegans and how to customize an order.

 A Quick Look at Villa Italian Kitchen

-Villa Italian Kitchen was founded on September 17, 1964 by Michele “Michael” Scotto, who brought his family’s Naples pizza recipes to a small storefront next to the Ed Sullivan Theater on Broadway in New York City.
-The first location was originally named Michele’s Pizza, and it grew into one of the country’s most recognizable mall and travel-hub pizza brands.
+Villa Italian Kitchen opened on September 17, 1964.
+Michele “Michael” Scotto founded it.
+He brought his family’s Naples pizza recipes to a small storefront in New York City.
+The shop sat next to the Ed Sullivan Theater on Broadway.
+It was first named Michele’s Pizza.
+Over time it grew into one of the country’s best-known mall and travel-hub pizza brands.

 - 1964: Founded in New York City by Michele Scotto.